-The Consumer Code provides for general product safety rules and standards, which manufacturers and producers should comply with.
+The Law of 31 July 2006 on general product safety, as amended, as well as the Consumer Code provides for general product safety rules and standards, which manufacturers and producers should comply with.

 Product liability

 What regime governs product liability for luxury and fashion goods?
 Has there been any notable recent product liability litigation or enforcement action in the sector?